thibaudcolas/thib.me/src/_posts/2025-01-10-reflections-on-grid-aware-websites.md

 > A grid-aware website means a better experience for the user.

 I’ve struggled a lot with this, as I generally start from the position that we should focus on making a singular default experience better for everyone.
 However – some people do want lower-footprint websites!
-It’s a fallacy to assume we can make the one canonical version of a website the best for everyone, as is clear from working on accessibility, where it’s critical for sites to adapt to user needs (color themes, font sizes, responsive, etc).
+It’s a fallacy to assume we can make the one canonical version of a website the best for everyone, as is clear from working on accessibility.
+Websites, and the web platform generally, are excellently suited to adapt to user needs (color themes, font sizes, responsive, etc).

-So – I believe a grid-aware website can be a better experience _if_ we put users in control of their experience, and their browsing’s footprint.
+So 👉️ I believe a grid-aware website can be a better experience _if_ we put users in control of their experience, and their browsing’s footprint.
 In that scenario, with perhaps different themes or versions of a site available for users to choose from: grid awareness means a better default experience for all, while adapting based on the gri.
 A good, low-footprint site when needed according to the grid – and users can switch back to a higher-footprint version when they want.

 For the project group, in as few words as possible, I put it as: